cloudmesh/classes/docs/source/i524/technologies.rst

      rules are referred to choose the preconfigured model to be applied to a new node.
-The node follows the model's directions, giving feedback to Razor as it completes various steps as specified in :cite:`RazorPuppet`.
+The node follows the model's directions, giving feedback to Razor as it completes various steps as specified in :cite:`www-RazorPuppet`.
 Models can include steps for handoff to a DevOps system or to any other system capable of controlling the node.